“Concurrent & Distributed Systems”

 - Demonstrate an understanding of the fundamental concepts underlying distributed programming including message passing and remote procedure calls

 Unfortunately there is no single textbook that covers all the material that will be discussed in this class.
-The following three books are recommended (not required):
+The following three books are FREE, and recommended (not required):

 The following topics will be covered: